dovidbaum/summer_2018_website/README.md

     * Canvas takes unique style versus localhost
     * You Win! screen is off centered
     * Screen freezes when get hit on mobile screen, create a restart button after you fix arrow keys
-    * Add a loading... screen
+* Add a loading... screen to Games
 * Shortest path Randomize button reloads the entire page, have it just reload the Canvas.
 * Frogger page style is overridden and therefore not consistent with the rest of the website.
 * Playlist app barely works on mobile.